SAP/openui5-docs/docs/Use_the_MVC_Concept_07afcf4.md

 <a name="loio07afcf400eb344c2916e4eb3a400ff7b__section_ubl_3qb_1gb"/>

-### Controller: Find the Best Location for Your Controllers
+### Controller: Find the best location for your controllers

 Every view you create should have its own controller with a corresponding file name.
 For example: If your view is called `App.view.xml`, then the matching controller should be named `App.controller.js`.